-A rare earth metals processing plant in Estonia plans to ship about 1.3 million pounds of low-level radioactive waste to the White Mesa Mill.
-The Silmet waste is the first radioactive waste from Europe approved for processing and disposal at the mill.
+A rare earth metals processing plant in Estonia shipped more than 1.4 million pounds of low-level radioactive waste to the White Mesa Mill.
+The Silmet waste is the first radioactive waste sent from Europe for processing and disposal at the mill.